kundajelab/phantompeakqualtools/README.txt

 ===========================
 unix,bash,R-2.10 and above,awk,samtools,boost C++ libraries
 R packages: SPP, caTools, snow
+NOTE: The current package does not run on a MAC or WINDOWS.

 ===========================
 FILES:
 ===========================
 (1) spp_1.10.1.tar.gz  : modified SPP peak-caller package (The original SPP-peak caller package was written by Peter Kharchenko[2])
-(2) run_spp.R         : The script to compute the frag length and/or peak calling
+(2) run_spp.R          : The script to compute the frag length, data quality characteristics based on cross-correlation analysis and/or peak calling
+(3) run_spp_nodups.R   : (FOR DATASETS WHERE DUPLICATES ARE REMOVED i.e. MAX 1 READ STARTING AT ANY GENOMIC LOCATION) The script to compute the frag length, data quality characteristics based on cross-correlation analysis and/or peak calling
-(3) README.txt        : This README
+(4) README.txt         : This README

 ============================
 INSTALLATION: